pandas-dev/pandas/doc/source/categorical.rst

 .. note::

-   `union_categoricals` only works with unordered categoricals and will raise if any are ordered.
+   In addition to the "easy" case of combining two categoricals of the same categories and order information (e.g. what you could also ``append`` for), ``union_categoricals`` only works with unordered categoricals and will raise if any are ordered.

 Getting Data In/Out
 -------------------